 A watch is a great accessory that makes you appear more organised to clients.
 There are lots of trendy watches out there too choose from that don’t cost a lot.
 You could have a few watches to swap and change between or you could swap the strap every so often to vary things up.
-Many manufacturers sell straps on their own such as Citizen watch bands.
 If you’re looking for a designer watch, you may be able to save money by shopping second hand.

 Scarves are also great accessories that can help to make a bland outfit more exciting.
-You’ll find scarves to suit every season available from companies such as Joules.
 There are lots of ways to wear a scarf to add some variation – you can add a French knot, turn it into a shawl and even use them as a headband.
 Experiments with different colours, textures and patterns.

 For a touch of sophistication, why not add some jewellery?
 Whilst you don’t want to go too blingy, it’s worth having a statement piece.
 This could be a big necklace or large earrings.
 Large bangles may get in the way whilst typing or clang distractingly so it may be worth keeping these subtle.
 Some workplaces may also have rules in place against facial jewellery such as nose rings (some workplaces may disallow jewellery altogether due to health and safety reasons if food is being handled or machinery is being used).
 Stay classy and project a sense of professionalism.

 Give prints a go